New Leadership to Make the WTO Relevant Again

 Ngozi Okonjo-Iweala wears her headgear in a particular style that is uniquely her own, one that some might call old-fashioned, but in fact it shows to us that she is confident in her own skin.

-It is this confidence, goal-getter attitude and independence that are the qualities that will serve her well next week when she officially becomes the new Director-General of the World Trade Organization.
+It is this confidence, goal-getter attitude and independence that are the qualities that will serve her well next week when she officially becomes the new Director-General of the L'organisation de commerce mondial.

-Mrs. Okonjo-Iweala will make history simply for being who she is: On March 1, she will be the first African as well as the first woman to lead the WTO.
+Mrs. Okonjo-Iweala will make history simply for being who she is: En mars 1, she will be the first African as well as the first woman to lead the WTO.
 As a Nigerian woman, I’m proud to see her success at this highest level of economics and diplomacy.
 She shows women in Nigeria and indeed the whole world that every kind of achievement is possible.

 The job won’t be easy.
 The WTO is fighting for relevance in a global environment that was turning inward even before the COVID-19 pandemic prompted government shutdowns and border closings.